avirup06-max/NETRA/README.md

 Alert System: Triggers a buzzer alert when an object is detected within a predefined distance threshold.

-Motor Feedback (Optional): Vibration motors can be used for haptic feedback, adjusting intensity based on proximity.
+Motor Feedback : Vibration motors can be used for haptic feedback, adjusting intensity based on proximity.